spotinst/help/src/docs/eco/tutorials/msp-enrollment.md

 ## Step 7.
 Associate Billing Workflows to Subsets (Optional)

-Once you have validated the billing workflows and are comfortable with them, you may want to us to process the workflows indefinitely and embed them in the Subsets List and Cloud Analyzer.
+Once you have validated the billing workflows and are comfortable with them, you may want to us to process the workflows indefinitely and embed them in the Subsets List and Cost Analysis.

 1. Send a support ticket associating the subsets with the billing workflows.
 In the ticket, please include the following message and information: